Digital-Humans-23/a3/README.md

 # Notice
 - This version is to provide a framework for Assignment 3 of the course [Digital Humans 2023](https://vlg.inf.ethz.ch/teaching/Digital-Humans.html) at ETH Zurich.
-- CPU-only version is already tested and works.
+- CPU-only version is already tested and works for the tasks of A3.
 - Code, data, and model will be updated in future versions.
 - [The official tutorial slides are here.](https://docs.google.com/presentation/d/1n9_FWMsHK-Iej1kg661XKpPUYipbXGGwX8pEMvK7uZo/edit?usp=sharing)